-Defining the access code via the Web browser
+Defining the access code via the web browser

-- 1. Navigate to the Define access code parameter ( $\rightarrow \triangleq 149$ ). - 2.
-Define a max.
-16-digit numeric code as an access code.
+- 1. Navigate to the Define access code parameter ( $\rightarrow \triangleq 148$ ). - 2.
+Define a 16-digit (max.) numeric code as the access code.

-- 3. Enter the access code again in the Confirm access code parameter ( $\rightarrow \implies 149$ ) to confirm the code. - ► The Web browser switches to the login page. - If no action is performed for 10 minutes, the Web browser automatically returns to the login page. - If parameter write protection is activated via an access code, it can also only be deactivated via this access code → 🗎 58. - The user role with which the user is currently logged on via Web browser is indicated by the Access status parameter.
-Navigation path: Operation → Access status
+- 3. Enter the access code again in the Confirm access code parameter ( $\rightarrow \implies 148$ ) to confirm. - ► The web browser switches to the login page. - - If the access code is lost: Resetting the access code $\rightarrow \triangleq 154$ . - The Access status parameter shows which user role the user is currently logged in with. - Navigation path: Operation → Access status - User roles and their access rights $\rightarrow \triangleq 58$